alchemy-fullstack-js-summer-2018/classwork/week07_back-to-the-front-end/class23_components-props-forms/README.md

 ### But...

-* Components are not "re"-rendered just because prop/state changes
+* Components are not "re"-created just because prop/state changes
 * You can control with `key` if necessary

 ## State and Props